Robert O. Wilder Building: History

-Initially the building was used for a day school and then for housing female students in the upstairs bedrooms.
-Later it was used as a faculty dorm and for the college president's office.
-The building was renamed after college trustee Robert O. Wilder to better reflect the school's mission as a historically black college by distancing itself from a slave owner.
+Initially, the building was used as a day school and later as housing for female students in the upstairs bedrooms.
+Later, it was used as a faculty dorm and as the college president's office.
+The building was renamed after college trustee Robert O. Wilder to better reflect the school's mission as a historically black college and to distance itself from an enslaver.
 It was individually listed on the National Register of Historic Places in 1982 and later became a contributing property to the Tougaloo College Historic District in 1998.

-The building underwent structural renovations in 2003 and the exterior was refinished in 2012.
+The building underwent structural renovations in 2003, and the exterior was refinished in 2012.
 The interior was renovated in 2020.
 The rebuilding project funds came from a combination of state and federal grants.

 Architecture

-A large majority of the Antebellum plantation houses are of a Greek Revival style and the house is an unusual example Italianate architecture.
+A large majority of Antebellum plantation houses are of the Greek Revival style, whereas this house is an unusual example of Italianate architecture.
 It was designed by local architect and builder Jacob Lamour of Canton.
 The building is a two-story Italianate plantation house with a gabled roof, bracketed cornices, and a belvedere.
 There is a grand entrance frontispiece with a six-panel front door.